- About the College

 Follow the steps outlined below to complete the fingerprinting process:

-- Using your web browser, go to www.L1enrollment.com and choose Tennessee.
+- Using your web browser, go to www.identogo.com and type in your zip code OR choose Tennessee.

 - You may also call (855) 226-2937 to register and schedule an appointment.
 You will be asked the following questions instead of completing these steps yourself. *International students should choose this option.

-- Choose Non-DCS Child Care Providers as your Agency Name and select go
+- Choose Non-DCS Child Care/Adoption Providers as your Agency Name and select go

-- Choose Child Related Worker (Privacy) as the Applicant Type and select go
+- Choose Child Related Worker Volunteer (Private) as Applicant Type and select go

-- Enter ORI number TNCC90028 and select go
+- Enter ORI number TNCC90028 and select go.
+Then click yes to confirm that East Tennessee State University is correct.

 - Select the location where you want to be fingerprinted.
 You may choose a region of the state, click on the map, or enter a zip code to get a list of locations in a specific area.
 Select go